 How to Apply

-- Read the Well-Being Grants for Farming Communities Application Guidelines to understand all the eligibility criteria.
+- Read the Well-Being Grants to Support Farming Communities Application Guidelines to understand all the eligibility criteria.

-- Download and complete the Well-Being Grants for Farming Communities Application Form (PDF 318kb).
+- Download and complete the Well-Being Grants to Support Farming Communities Application Form (PDF 318kb).

-- Submit your application form and any supporting documents via email or post (as per details provided in the Application Guidelines) by one of the dates below.
+- Submit your application form (or a document that addresses the application's questions) and any supporting material via email or post (as per details provided in the Application Guidelines) by one of the dates below.

 An Evaluation Panel will consider applications in rounds: